 Until, that is, the day I visited the twin buttes, which, along with their surroundings, entranced me.
 Standing within a half-mile of one another, both breast-like formations were some three-hundred feet high.
 Composed of gray and white clays and nearly barren, they stood in appalling solitude on the green sea of grass, glowing towers refusing to obey the horizontal axiom that surrounded them for dozens of miles in all directions.
 Their lonely presence seemed inexplicable, as if they had been mysteriously fashioned in and then dropped from the massive eastern Colorado sky.
 They had a charming ability to evoke the familiar: Greek temples, pyramids, sphinxes, the ferry boats of my childhood.
 On foot, I circumnavigated one, which took about twenty minutes.
 Spreading from its southern base was a maze of deep, barren arroyos: a mini-badland, nervous intaglio to the butte’s serene cameo, that extended for a quarter-mile before surrendering to the insistent plains smoothness.

 It took me another twenty minutes to climb to the butte’s anvil-like peak.
 From this eminence I saw the Great Plains as never before.
-Its implacable flatness calmed my soul.
+Its implacable flatness calmed my soul. (“And there is something very restful about the horizontal line,” wrote John C. Van Dyke in 1901.
+“Things that lie flat are at peace and the mind grows peaceful with them.”)
 The awesome space surrounding me was not emptiness, but substance, a weight upon the land, a powerful presence.
 My reaction to the Pawnee Buttes and their spacious surroundings anticipated my fascination, a decade later, with the mesas of the high plateaus of New Mexico, Arizona, and southeast Utah.